marcomuser/conformal/README.md

 console.log(serialize({ username: "test", age: 100 })); // { username: "test", age: "100" }
 ```

-### Path Utilities

-The path utilities, `getPath` and `setPath`, are foundational tools for handling object paths using dot and square bracket notation.
-They are particularly useful for developers looking to build custom client-side validation libraries.
-These functions enshrine the contract for dot and square bracket notation, making them essential for managing complex data structures.

-#### getPath
+### getPath

 Retrieve a value from an object using a path.
+This function is a foundational tool for handling object paths using dot and square bracket notation.
+It's particularly useful for developers building custom client-side validation libraries or complex data manipulation patterns.

 ```typescript
 import { getPath } from "conformal";